GSA/ficam-playbooks/_piv/1_piv_intro.md

 ## How can I test a PIV card?

-The [**Card Conformance Tool (CCT)**](https://github.com/GSA/piv-conformance/wiki/User-Guide){:target="_blank"}{:rel="noopener noreferrer"} can safely test a variety of cards on a variety of platforms.
-The purpose of the CCT is to validate that commercially-available PIV and PIV-Interoperable (PIV-I) cards comply with current relevant standards.
+The [**Card Conformance Tool (CCT)**](https://github.com/GSA/piv-conformance/wiki/User-Guide){:target="_blank"}{:rel="noopener noreferrer"} can safely test PIV and PIV-I cards on several common operating systems.
+The purpose of the CCT is to validate that commercially-available PIV and PIV-Interoperable (PIV-I) cards comply with relevant standards.